Archive::Zip::FAQ(3pm) - phpMan

 Deflated and Stored members.

-Your file is compressed using the Shrink format, which isn't supported
+Your file is compressed using the Shrink format, which is not supported

 by Compress::Raw::Zlib.